Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 2. MEDITECH

 It was challenging for clinicians at MEDITECH to analyze loads of medical information that is stored across multiple systems.
+With the Med-PaLM 2 solution, clinicians can get a quick snapshot of a patient’s medical history.

 This technology provides immense potential for clinicians as they just have to ask a series of questions from the model, and it will provide access to patient records, clinical guidelines, and other research articles.